Taoyi-Chiang/humanistica_2026_poster_chiang/README.md

 Please cite this repository as:

 Chiang, Tao-Yi. *Syntaxe et organisation du savoir dans le Lüfu des Tang*.
 Poster, Humanistica / DISTAM+, 2026.

+## Data availability

+The full TEI-XML corpus is not included in this repository, as it is still being prepared and verified as part of an ongoing doctoral research project.